eduvpn/documentation/ROADMAP.md

 - Rework `node` API to make it a lot simpler, i.e. generate server configs already in the `portal`, just put it in the right place
 - Write a `node` daemon that uses TLS
-- Optimize "stats" generation and KISS, do not require crazy amounts of memory

 #### Deployment